SandipkSah/e-comm/README.md

-# the project is not yet hosted online.
-I will host it as soon as I get time
+# the project is deployed by firebase at https://e-commerce-77058.web.app/

 This project was bootstrapped with [Create React App]